lavantien/llm_tournament/readme.md

 **LLP**: A lightweight LLM Benchmarking native desktop app to manage the LLMs stats and ingest outputs.
 (TODO)

-- Tech Stack: Golang 1.23, BubbleTea & BubbleZone, SQLite 3.47, PlantUML
+- Tech Stack: Golang 1.23, BubbleTea & BubbleZone, SQLite 3.47, Mermaid
 - Features:
   - Be as lightweight and minimal as possible so that it doesn't impact the running LLM.
   - Table of LLMs that can be sorted, with columns for all the prompts, 2-way binding for input cells.